mikemilano/terminus-py/README.md

 This is a Python wrapper around the JSON API Pantheon exposes.

-This is not meant to be a terminal project.
+This is not meant to be a console app yet.
 Use Drush/Terminus for that.

-It's still a work in progress, but here are some examples.
+Currently it manages the login session and wraps the Terminus API.

+This example generates a session and retrieves the user's sites.

 ```
 from terminus.api import api, user

 session = api.auth('mikemilano@example.com', 'myawesomepassword')
 sites = user.sites(session)
 ```

+Take a look at terminus/api/* for all available methods.

 ### MIT license